 Treating Tapeworm Infection During Pregnancy

-It is best to consult the doctor as soon as symptoms of a tapeworm infection surface.
+It is best to consult the doctor as soon as symptoms of a tapeworm infection surface during your prenatal care.
 Depending on the type of tapeworm, the doctor will prescribe medicines.
 Treatment protocol depends on the type of worm infestation.

 - For fish tapeworms, the doctor prescribes praziquantel and supplements of vitamin B that include folic acid.

 - For pork tapeworm, the doctor recommends niclosamide or praziquantel.
-If the tapeworm infection results in cysts in the brain, the doctor is most likely to prescribe praziquantel, corticosteroids, and albendazole.
+If the tapeworm infection results in cysts in the brain, the doctor is most likely to prescribe praziquantel, corticosteroidsiX A group of steroid hormones produced in the adrenal cortex that are used to reduce inflammation , and albendazole.

 - For beef tapeworms, doctors mostly prescribe niclosamide or praziquantel.